patroni/patroni/docs/SETTINGS.rst

 Exhibitor
 ---------
 -  **hosts**: initial list of Exhibitor (ZooKeeper) nodes in format: 'host1,host2,etc...'.
 This list updates automatically whenever the Exhibitor (ZooKeeper) cluster topology changes.
--  **poll\_interval**: how often the list of ZooKeeper and Exhibitor nodes should be updated from Exhibitor
+-  **poll\_interval**: how often the list of ZooKeeper and Exhibitor nodes should be updated from Exhibitor.
 -  **port**: Exhibitor port.

 .. _kubernetes_settings: